canarybit/cc-docs/docs/infrastructure.md

 Confidential Cloud is **cloud-agnostic**.
 [Tower](architecture.md#tower) and [Inspector](architecture.md#inspector) are responsible for various aspects of the Life-Cycle Management (LCM) of infrastructure resources.

 Confidential Cloud builds atop Confidential Computing to offer state-of-the-art encryption mechanisms.
-Today, hardware and firmware support for Confidential Computing is only available in several modern lines of hardware platforms offered by a limited number of forward-looking Cloud Service Providers (CSPs).
+Today, hardware and firmware support for Confidential Computing is only available in several modern lines of hardware platforms offered by a limited range of forward-looking Cloud Service Providers (CSPs).

 ## Supported Hardware